-The interface surface between the cavity and the main flow is defined as a cylindrical surface with R=1.
-In the absolute frame of reference the radial velocity distribution shows the location of in an out flows set up by the stator flow field as presented in figure 14a.
-At the axial position Z=0.5 a comparison between the two gap cases is given in figure 14b.
+12(b).
 The shape of the circumferential distribution of the radial velocity component is the same, but the level is shifted according to the bigger leakage mass flow being sucked into the cavity for the 1% gap case.
-The in flow region with positive radial velocity component is obvious.
-The corresponding fluid stems from the pressure side corner of the stator passage, as described in [8].
+The inflow region with positive radial velocity component is obvious.
+The corresponding fluid stems from the pressure side corner of the stator passage, as described in [9].

-Within the relative frame the radial velocity distribution given in figure 15a shows the upstream effect of the rotor passage.
+Within the relative frame the radial velocity distribution given in Fig. 13(a) shows the upstream effect of the rotor passage.
 The isoline of zero radial velocity is indicated with a dashed line.
 On the pressure side of the rotor passage fluid is pushed into the cavity, while it is sucked out on the suction side.
 This interaction process is an additional contributor to the torque balance of the cavity, which will be discussed in the following section.
 Furthermore, it alters the inflow condition to the rotor end wall region considerably.
-For the discussion of this effect figure 15b shows the relative stream wise vorticity distribution time averaged in the rotor relative frame of reference.
+For the discussion of this effect Fig. 13(b) shows the relative stream-wise vorticity distribution time averaged in the rotor relative frame of reference.
 The dashed line indicates the zero radial velocity isoline.
-The arrows indicate, that negative stream wise vorticity is sucked in to the rotor passage on the suction side.
-This fluid has the same rotational direction as the rotor passage vortex which develops further downstream in the passage b)Relative stream-wise vorticity, Z=0.83
+The arrows indicate that negative stream-wise vorticity is sucked into the rotor passage on the suction side.
+This fluid has the same rotational direction as the rotor passage vortex which develops further downstream in the passage.